17.10.2025

 By 2030, Germany will have overtaken the UK and France to become Netflix’s largest hybrid subscription market, with nearly 41% of its projected 7.3 million subscribers coming from the hybrid tiers.
 Strong bundling deals with MagentaTV, Vodafone GigaTV, and Sky Q have widened reach and reduced churn.

 Advertising is also accelerating: by 2030 Germany overtakes France to become Netflix’s second-largest advertising market, reflecting high adoption of the ad tier and growing demand from local brands.
 The platform will generate $181 million in local advertising revenue by 2030 - 8% of total revenues.
-As Joyn and RTL+ expand their own hybrid models, Germany is now the benchmark for multi-tier streaming monetisation in continental Europe.
+As Joyn and RTL+ expand their own hybrid models, Germany is now the benchmark for Netflix hybrid model monetisation in continental Europe.

 France - Balancing Regulation and Revenue